Beginnings: Myths and stories from world religions

 The |Xam language is now extinct — that is, there is no one left alive who grew up speaking this language.
 The people who once spoke |Xam are part of a larger ethnic group commonly referred to as “Bushmen,” although it’s more proper to call them the San people.

-This story is one of their folk tales.
+This story is one of the San people’s folk tales.

 When the San people first saw the new moon, they would look towards it, and put their hands over their eyes, and say this: